Pearl Palace Heritage Hotel – Modern, yet regal, with unique rooms, but currently lacking some facilities.

 Nothing within the immediate area, so guests are urged by hotel staff to visit the restaurant at the sister Pearl Palace Hotel nearby, for which a free shuttle service is also available.
 This restaurant, and 2 others directly opposite (listed below), offer rooftop settings with vast views, intimate lighting, competitive prices, and live music on most nights.
 All are open from about 7 am to 11 pm.

 - The Peacock Rooftop Restaurant – In the Pearl Palace Hotel.
 Remarkably extensive menu also features pizza, pasta, salad, and Chinese.
 Can get overcrowded at times, affecting service.
 Bookings recommended.
-6-minute walk (500mm).
+(500m).

 - Chitrakatha – Quiet and laidback.
 More tempting selection of Indian cuisine than the other 2.
-6-minute walk (500m).
+(500m).

 - Kalyan Rooftop Restaurant – The cheapest and least crowded, with TV sports and comfortable furniture.
 Also, a lovely restaurant inside with a delightful wooden Rajasthani design.
-6-minute walk (500m).
+(500m).

 - No shops along the suburban streets nearby, but some on Ajmer Road about 200m away.
 Otherwise, head to the Old City (see below).